Get the headstart you need in music production with our EDM Starter Kit

 Lets get you setup.

-Before we delve into the array of options, there’s a few key factors that you should take on board.
+Before we delve into the array of options, there are a few key factors that you should take on board.

 We’ve also mentioned this over in our Music Production Software guide, so go give that a read too.